naren123456/week1-task/README.md

 Other modules - Rule(imported using werkzeug package)

+Installation procedure:

+1.Download python from https://www.python.org/downloads/ and install.
+2.For installing flask, read this documentation http://flask.pocoo.org/docs/0.12/installation/ 3.For installing other required modules
+	i)First check whether there are two environment variables declared, one for folder location where Python is installed and the other for the Scripts folder inside that Python folder( eg. C:\Python27 and C:\Python27\Scripts\ ) ii)Then install the requried  modules by using the command "pip install module_name" in the command prompt

 Steps to exceute the file "week1-task.py"
 1. First run the python code via terminal or through python idle